-If Westerby is unable to pay the compensation into Mr B's SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to him.
+If Westerby is unable to pay the compensation into Mr H's SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to him.
 But had it been possible to pay into the plan, it would have provided a taxable income.
 Therefore, the compensation should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr B's actual or expected marginal rate of tax in retirement at his selected retirement age.
+The notional allowance should be calculated using Mr H's actual or expected marginal rate of tax in retirement at his selected retirement age.

-It's reasonable to assume that Mr B is likely to be a basic rate taxpayer at his selected retirement age, so the reduction would equal 20%.
-However, if Mr B would have been able to take a tax free lump sum, the reduction should be applied to 75% of the compensation, resulting in an overall reduction of 15%.
+It's reasonable to assume that Mr H is likely to be a basic rate taxpayer at his selected retirement age, so the reduction would equal 20% and as Mr H has already taken his full 25% tax-free allowance there should be no adjustment to this reduction.

-6) Pay Mr B £500 for the distress and inconvenience the problems with his pension have caused him.
+6) Pay Mr H £500 for the distress and inconvenience the problems with his pension have caused him.

-In addition to the financial loss that Mr B has suffered as a result of the problems with his pension, I think that the loss suffered to Mr B's pension provisions has caused Mr B distress.
+In addition to the financial loss that Mr H has suffered as a result of the problems with his pension, I think that the loss suffered to his pension provisions has caused Mr H distress.
 And I think that it's fair for Westerby to compensate him for this as well.